-The following Restructuring & Insolvency guidance note Produced in partnership with Kate Rogers of Radcliffe Chambers provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency guidance note Produced in partnership with Kate Rogers of St Philips Chambers provides comprehensive and up to date legal information covering:

 It is a long-established principle that winding-up proceedings should not be commenced where the petition debt is genuinely disputed on substantial grounds.
 Further, it is an abuse of process to seek to use the winding-up court as a debt collection agency.